(Published May 2020, supplemented July 2021)

 After the currency reform of June 20, 1948, the German economy grew.

-Millions of displaced persons from the lost territories in the East and zone refugees from the GDR were taken in and integrated into the economy and the labor market, the bombed-out cities were rebuilt, the national budget was balanced, and the D-Mark was one of the hardest currencies.
+Millions of displaced persons from the lost territories in the East, and zone refugees from the GDR could be taken in and integrated into the economy and the labor market.
+The bombed-out cities were rebuilt, the national budget was balanced, and the D-Mark was one of the hardest currencies.

 The social market economy with the motto "Prosperity for All" eased the tensions between capital and labor.

 Wages rose, there was soon full employment, income disparities were smaller, and people lived more modestly but with more confidence than today.
 I remember how we noted with amazement that the new head of Mercedes was to receive an annual salary of one million!